 Hawaiʻi voter guide: Here's what to know about the 2022 election

-On the federal level, Hawaiʻi has one open seat in the U.S. House because incumbent Rep. Kai Kahele is running for governor.
+On the federal level, Hawaiʻi has one open seat in the U.S. House because incumbent Rep. Kai Kahele unsuccessfully ran for governor in the Democratic primary.
 The district covers the neighbor islands and much of non-urban Oʻahu.

 U.S. Sen. Brian Schatz and U.S. Rep. Ed Case are running for reelection.
 U.S. Sen. Mazie Hirono's next election year is 2024.

 The current mayors of Kauaʻi and Maui counties — Derek Kawakami and Mike Victorino, respectively — are running for reelection.
 Mayoral races for Oʻahu and the Big Island are scheduled for 2024.

 Voters will also choose their representatives for the Hawaiʻi County Council, Maui County Council, Kauaʻi County Council, and Districts 2, 4, 6 and 8 of the Honolulu City Council.

 At the Office of Hawaiian Affairs, elections are being held for some trustee seats.

 - Week of Oct.
 17 - General election ballots start to arrive in mailboxes.

 - Tuesday, Oct.
 25 - Voter service centers open for same-day registration and in-person voting.